rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 ICE Candidate Gathering {#gathering}
 ----------------------------

+This section outlines how mDNS should be used by ICE agents to conceal local IP addresses.

-For any host candidate gathered by an ICE agent as part of {{RFC8445}}, Section 5.1.1, the candidate is handled as follows:
+For each host candidate gathered by an ICE agent as part of the gathering process described in {{RFC8445}}, Section 5.1.1, the candidate is handled as described below.
+However, in certain cases, the ICE agent may decide that it does not need to conceal a candidate IP, and this processing may be skipped for that candidate.

+This may be because the ICE agent has a priori knowledge that the candidate address is in fact public, or because the agent has made a policy decision to not conceal certain types of IP addresses (e.g., those with built-in privacy protections) as a calculated choice to improve connectivity.
+This topic is discussed further in {#privacy} below.

 1. Check whether the ICE agent has a usable registered mDNS hostname resolving to the ICE candidate's IP address.
 If one exists, skip ahead to Step 6.